Dachshund Grooming Guide

 Dachshunds have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Dachshund's coat healthy and help you bond with your dog.

-With a typical weight of 16-32 lbs and lifespan of 12-16 yrs, the Dachshund requires thoughtful care tailored to their specific breed characteristics.
+Size 16-32 lbs and expected lifespan 12-16 yrs; the Dachshund comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 What sets the Dachshund apart from other hound breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Brushing & Coat Care